 6. Create a Calm Bedtime Environment

 If you’re struggling to sleep, prioritise making your bedroom into a calm, peaceful space.
 Having blackout blinds or curtains can ensure a great sleep all year round.
 Try not to have any computer screens etc in the bedroom.
-Invest in a comfortable bed and mattress.
+Invest in a comfortable bed and mattress, visit Nolah Mattress to find one that suits your needs.
 You could pop a lavender sachet under your pillow.
 Turn the heating off at night as it’s not needed when your warm and cosy under the covers but set a timer for it to come on during the day if you struggle to get out of bed during the cold mornings.

 7. Write Your Worries Away